BLE: Licensing Walks the Catwalk

-A French company that was set up by Louis Vuitton, it is easily recognisable by it’s LV logo design.
+Louis Vuitton is a French company that is easily recognised by it’s distinctive LV logo design.
 They are mostly known for their handbags and shoes, but they also do perfumes, accessories and clothing.

 Lightning is the perfect avatar for a global, heroic woman and for a world where social networks and communications are now seamlessly woven into our life

 LV teamed up with Square Enix’s character, Lightning from Final Fantasy 13, in 2016.
 Modelling for the brand, the series saw Lightning model various bags and clothing pieces.
 Although it brings the video gaming culture and the fashion brand into one space, it caused a bit of controversy for those loyal to FF13 - mainly because they felt other characters would of suited LV’s image better.
 Either way, using a virtual character is a unique way to sell bags - even if the target audience is niche.

 Calvin Klein: 2018 - Jaws

 Founded in 1968 in America, Calvin Klein is known throughout the world.
 The company changed the American market for men’s underwear, it used to be full white and bought in packs of 3.